brunokoga/Montevideo/advanced_dir/coreClasses/fighter.md

 **Savage Charge (Ex)** : At 9th level, when a savage warrior attacks with a natural weapon at the end of a charge, he gains a bonus on his natural weapon attack rolls equal to half his fighter level, while suffering a penalty to his AC equal to half his fighter level.
 These replace the normal attack roll bonus and AC penalty for charging.
 This bonus also applies to his CMB for a bull rush or overrun combat maneuvers made when charging.
 This ability replaces weapon training 2.

-**Careful Claw (Ex)** : At 13th level, when using a natural weapon to attack a creature using _ [fire shield](../../spell_dir/fireShield#_fire-shield)_ or a similar effect that damages creatures attacking it (such as a barbed devil's barbed defense, a savage warrior reduces the damage from such effects by an amount equal to 1/2 his fighter level.
+**Careful Claw (Ex)** : At 13th level, when using a natural weapon to attack a creature using _ [fire shield](../../spell_dir/fireShield#_fire-shield)_ or a similar effect that damages creatures attacking it (such as a barbed devil's barbed defense), a savage warrior reduces the damage from such effects by an amount equal to 1/2 his fighter level.
 This ability replaces weapon training 3.

 **Greater Savage Charge (Ex)** : At 17th level, when using savage charge, the AC penalty is reduced to 1/4 his fighter level instead of 1/2 his fighter level.
 In addition, a savage warrior can charge through friendly creatures and difficult terrain.
 This ability replaces weapon training 4.